 Several other parrot species have been found to exhibit vocal dialects in addition to yellow-naped amazons, including the Australian ringneck parrot, Barnardius zonariu (Baker, 2000); galah, Eolophus roseicapillus (Baker, 2003); Australian palm cockatoo, Probosciger aterrimus (Keighley et al., 2017); Cuban parrot, Amazona leucocephala (Reynolds and Hayes, 2010); and invasive populations of the monk parakeet, Myiopsitta monachus (but see (Smith-Vidaurre et al., 2021) for evidence of different patterns in native populations) (Buhrman-Deever et al., 2007).
 There is little understanding as to why parrot species exhibit vocal dialects, but several hypotheses have been formed to explain their function.
 Podos and Warren (Podos and Warren, 2007) postulate that female preference for local call types is a driver of acoustic divergence.
 In this case, female sexual preference for males with a local trait would result in some level of genetic divergence between populations (Wilkins et al., 2013).
 A study by Wright and Wilkinson reported no genetic correlation with yellow-naped amazon contact calls, stating instead that individuals exhibited high dispersal across dialect boundaries (Wright and Wilkinson, 2001).
 Parrots may also exhibit vocal dialect as a badge or signal of group affiliation and familiarity (Sewall et al., 2016).
 Alternatively, geographic variation as seen in dialects could be a consequence of cultural drift, when individuals learning calls make copying errors (Podos and Warren, 2007).

 Overall, yellow-naped amazon vocal dialect shows evidence of cultural drift.
 In general, we noticed that yellow-naped amazon contact calls exhibit some similar spectrographic structures in different call variants across the range, like the presence of gaps within a call, frequency shifts, and differences in duration.
 We observed that neighboring call types exhibit subtle differences in acoustic structure as opposed to whole-structure change.
-In conjunction, these facts suggest that call variants have a common origin, and that variation is a result of imperfect learning.
+In conjunction, these facts suggest that call variants have a common origin, and that variation is a result of imperfect learning and cultural drift.
 Previous temporal studies by Wright et al. on yellow-naped amazons in Costa Rica also lend credence to the cultural drift hypothesis (Wright et al., 2008) C. Dahlin et al in prep).
 Additionally, there is support for the social identification hypothesis when call variants are examined on a smaller scale.
 Previously, Wright found that neighboring dialects exhibited marked differences.
 If dialects were solely a result of cultural drift, neighboring call types would show a strong tendency to be more similar and show clinal variation across the range.
 The absence of strong clinal patterns suggest that there is some selection for neighboring populations to produce acoustically distinct call types, consistent with the hypothesis that calls function for group identification.

 Several birds in our dataset exhibited more than one call variant.
 In most cases of bilingualism there appeared a dominant call type used with high frequency by an individual, and another type which a bird would emit rarely.
 Wright reported the infrequent occurrence of bilingual birds in Costa Rica during his 1994 survey, and Wright et al. observed them infrequently in Costa Rica during their 2005 survey (Wright, 1996; Wright et al., 2005).
 Bilingualism may exist in these populations to facilitate individual movement between social groups during fission and fusion.
 If, during foraging, individuals encounter conspecifics that give a different call type, learning the additional call type might increase foraging success and enhance protection provided by group membership.